malthesers/reaps-retail-rowdeo/README.md

 ### Squads

-Choose the skins of both yout allies and your enemies.
+Choose the skins of both your allies and your enemies.